How to Choose Pictures for your Wedding Album

 After you’re married and you have hundreds of pictures to look through, picking out images for your wedding album can feel like a mammoth task.
 It doesn’t have to be that way if you take a structured approach.
 Here’s my guide for choosing pictures for your wedding album.
 The way I ask couples to select their album images works well for me, in terms of the way I design their albums, but it’s also a good template if you’re thinking about making your own album or photo book.

-I use a bespoke wedding album company for all of my wedding albums.
-I design the layouts and then send them off to my print company so that they can work their magic.
-My fine art albums are really contemporary and beautiful.
-They are hand-bound and open out flat with an almost invisible crease, to showcase your beautiful wedding photography across two pages.
+I use a the brilliant QT Albums, a bespoke wedding album company for all of my wedding albums.
+I design the layouts and then send them off so that they can work their magic.
+Their fine art albums are really contemporary and beautiful.
+They are hand-bound and they open out flat with an almost invisible crease, to showcase your beautiful wedding photography across two pages.

 6 – 8 getting ready shots, split between both of them (i.e 4 of one person’s preparations and 4 of the other’s)

 Up to 8 ceremony shots

 6 – 8 reception shots (candid shots of guests or posed groups)

 6 detail shots